What OCSA Certification Confirms

 • renew certification annually

-Certification may be suspended or withdrawn if standards are not maintained.
+Certification may be suspended or withdrawn where standards are no longer met.

 Certification Badges